 |

-If you want to milk a cow, look elsewhere, because this farmhouse is for entertaining!
+If you want to milk a cow, look elsewhere, because Sheldon Farmhouse is for entertaining!

 Early last Century, Henry Lee Higginson, founder of the Boston Symphony, assembled a dairy and